The Impact of TV Advertising on Website Traffic: Diurnal and Seasonal Adjustment of Website Visits

 \subsection{Results}

 Figure \ref{fig:band} shows the performance of the considered kernel functions with bandwidth parameter $h$ ranging from 1 to 60 minutes.
 We exclude observations within 30 minutes after each aired ad to remove influence of ads on website visits.
 Generally, smaller values of $h$ result in larger variance (i.e.\ undersmoothing) while larger values result in larger bias (i.e.\ oversmoothing).
 In our case, the best fit has average log-likelihood -3.959036 and is obtained for the triangular kernel with bandwidth 8.
 The second best fit has average log-likelihood -3.959176 and is obtained for the triweight kernel with bandwidth 10.
 Using the mean squared error instead of the average Poisson log-likelihood would also identify the triangular kernel with bandwidth 8 as the best choice.
 In the sequel, we use the triangular kernel with bandwidth 8.
-The use of other kernel functions with the optimal bandwidth, however, leads to very similar results.
+As seen in Figure \ref{fig:band}, the model is robust to the choice of kernel function as it differs minimally.
+The only problem can be caused by setting too narrow bandwidth.
+However, once a sufficient bandwidth is used, whether a slightly narrower or (almost) arbitrarily wider than the optimal, it leads to very similar results.